simonnickel/snap/README.md

 Disclaimer: Most packages are focussed on my own needs.
 They are public for you to get inspired, learn and tell me what I am doing wrong (srsly, pls tell me!).

+## Package Template

+Packages are created as described in [template-package.md](./template-package.md).

 ## Package Dependencies

 ```mermaid